luckv/genpo/README.md

 ### `genpo.polynomials`

-Pure functions for creating polynomials from parameters, parabolas for example.
+Pure functions for creating polynomials from parameters.
+For example, parabolas.

 ### `genpo.operations`